7MinutesDead-Git/govee-react/README.md

 # Govee React
 A React+Node app originally to let my partner control my wifi LED lights from across the globe.
-Now I also like to use it for interviews :P
+Now I also let interviewers play with it :P

 This should work with every Govee light that supports their external API, though I haven't tested it on bulbs beyond H6003.